-8.1 The total HRA debt stands at £152 million.
-It is projected that the interest charge for 2023-24 will be £4.7 million.
-No provision is included in the budget for the repayment of debt during 2023-24 in line with the overall HRA business plan strategy that building homes rather than debt repayment is the priority.
+8.4.
+The total HRA debt stands at £167 million.
+It is projected that the interest charge for 2024/25 will be £5.35 million.
+No provision is included in the budget for the repayment of debt during 2024/25 in line with the overall HRA business plan strategy that building homes rather than debt repayment is the priority.

-8.2 The revenue budget for 2023-24 is predicated around a number of key assumptions.
-The most important of which are set out in the table below:
+8.5.
+The revenue budget for 2024/25 is predicated around a number of key assumptions.
+The most important of which are set out in the table below.

 Item Assumption

-Opening stock 5,211 units of
+Opening stock - Units of Accommodation 5,243

-accommodation

-HRA Debt £142 million
+HRA external borrowing £157 million

-Average cost of capital for 2023-24 2.60%

-September CPI 10.1%
+September CPI % 6.7%

-Recommended Rent increase 5%
+Recommended Rent increase CPI + 1% 7.7%

-Shared Ownership rent increase 5%
+Actual Rent Increase + 1% 7.7%

-Garage rent increase 3%
+Garage income increase 5.0%

-Bad debt provision 2023-24 2% £674,730
+Bad debt provision 2024-25 2% £693,077

-Void rate 0.50%
+Void / empty homes rate 4.7%

-#Service charge increases Linked to contractual arrangements with suppliers for utilities, otherwise subject to 3% increase
+Service charge increases Linked to contractual arrangement with suppliers

 Housing units lost through Right to Buy (RTB) 25 per annum

-Retained Right to Buy receipts Held in reserves to fund new build housing and acquisitions within timeframes allowed
+Retained receipts Held in reserves

 HRA ring fence Policy of strong ring fence continues

-Debt repayment Debt repayments made as loans fall due
+Debt repayment No provision made for the repayment of debt

 Operating balance £2.5 million

-- 8.3 The proposed budget set out in Appendix 1 is based on a 52-week rent year. - 8.4 Rents will increase by 5%, which is below the level specified within the Rent Standard and the Secretary of State's Direction in 2023-24.
+8.6.
+The proposed budget set out in Appendix 1 is based on a 52-week rent year.

+8.7.
+Rents will increase by 7.7%, which is in line with the government guidance in 2024/25.

-Summary of Revenue Account Budget 2023-24
+Summary of Revenue Account Budget 2024/25

-8.5 The table below summarises the proposed 2023-24 revenue budget, which reflects our current Treasury Management Strategy - in effect an interest only mortgage rather than a repayment mortgage.
+8.8.
+The table below summarises the proposed 2024/25 revenue budget, which reflects our current Treasury Management Strategy - in effect an interest only mortgage rather than a repayment mortgage.
 The timing of debt repayment will largely be a treasury management decision aligned to the overarching objectives of the HRA Business Plan.